 We were lucky enough to see the changing of the guards in Amalienborg Palace.

-After our little break, we went on a long walk mainly “window shopping” in one of the biggest pedestrian streets I have ever seen: “Strøget”.
+After our little break, we went on a long walk, mainly “window shopping” in one of the biggest pedestrian streets I have ever seen: “Strøget”.
 It runs from City Hall Square to Kongens Nytorv Square and includes five other pedestrian streets (Østergard, Amegerorv, Nygade, Vimmelskaftet and Fredericksberggade).
 It is home to a myriad of shops ranging from souvenir shops, high-street brands to department stores and prestigious retail stores.
 You will definitely lose yourself there if you like shopping.
-After shopping, we decided to take a breather so we stopped by the Coffee Collective in Torvehallerne, a shopping concept where you find a big number of stands offering things ranging from coffee to exotic spices.
+After shopping, we decided to take a breather, so we stopped by the Coffee Collective in Torvehallerne, a shopping concept where you find a significant number of stands offering things ranging from coffee to exotic spices.

 Thanks for reading!